In Japan, childcare support is not limited to daycare or preschool.

 Useful for families who need flexible schedules or English-speaking support.

-- Check: insurance, emergency procedures, infant experience, language ability
+Check with insurance, emergency procedures, infant experience, language ability.
+It costs ¥1,500-3,000 / hour.

 2) Local NPO Support